Greece Foodies

 Honey in Ancient Greece

-The relationship between Greeks and bees begun in the distant past of the mythical era.
+The relationship between Greeks and bees began in the distant past of the mythical era.
 The gods of Olympus used to consume nectar and ambrosia.
-In ancient Athens, beekeeping and the production of honey were extremely organized.
+In ancient Athens, beekeeping and the production of honey were highly organized.
 In fact, Solon (640-558 BC), one of the first legislators, defined by law the distances that should exist between beekeepers.
 This was the only way they could avoid misunderstandings about ownership of flocks.

 naxos local honey | GreeceFoodies